ClaudioCorridore/expedia-javascript-for-beginners/docs/lesson1.md

 var myFavouriteColour = blue
 ```

-To declare a variable we have just few rules:
+To declare a variable we just have to follow few rules:

 * Start with `var`
 * The name of the variable **must not** contain spaces